Hibernian F.C.: Foundation and early history (1875–1939)

 Mismanagement over the next few years led to Hibs becoming homeless and the club temporarily ceased operating in 1891.
 A lease on the Easter Road site was acquired in late 1892 and Hibs played its first match at Easter Road on 4 February 1893.
 Despite this interruption, the club today views the period since 1875 as one continued history and therefore counts the honours won between 1875 and 1891, including the 1887 Scottish Cup.
 The club were admitted to the Scottish Football League in 1893, although they had to win the Second Division twice before being elected into the First Division in 1895.

 A significant change at this time was that players were no longer required to be members of the Catholic Young Men's Society.
 Hibs are not seen today as being an Irish or Roman Catholic institution, as it was in the early years of its history.
 For instance, the Irish harp was only re-introduced to the club badge when it was last re-designed in 2000.
 This design reflects the three pillars of the club's identity: Ireland, Edinburgh (the castle) and Leith (the ship).
-Geography rather than ethnicity or religion is now seen as the primary reason for supporting Hibs, who draw most of their support from the north and east of Edinburgh.
+Geography as well as ethnicity and religion shapes the modern fan base of the club, with Hibs drawing most of their support from the north and east of Edinburgh.

 Hibs had some success after being reformed, winning the 1902 Scottish Cup and their first league championship a year later.
 After this, however, the club endured a long barren spell.
-The club lost its placing in the league, and were relegated for the first time in 1931, although they were promoted back to the top division two years later.
+The club lost its placing in the league and were relegated for the first time in 1931, although they were promoted back to the top division two years later.
 The notorious Scottish Cup drought began as they reached three cup finals, two in consecutive years, but lost each of them.